World IVF Day 2024: Celebrating Embryologist Day Worldwide! Jul 25, 2024 | by Miranda Stomp, Embryo Donation Case Manager

 • 1981: First IVF baby born in the United States.
 Elizabeth Carr was born on December 28th, 1981, in Norfolk, Virginia, credited to the work of doctors Howard and Georgeanna Jones.

-• 1983: First baby born using egg donation, achieved by the Monash IVF team in Australia.
+• 1983: First baby born using donor eggs, achieved by the Monash IVF team in Australia.
 The first pregnancy established using a donor embryo was also achieved in 1983.

 • 1984: The first baby born from cryopreserved embryos.